alphagov/govuk-developer-docs/source/manual/github.html.md

   Grants the ability to merge PRs against continuously deployed apps, and the ability to [deploy apps to staging and production](/manual/rules-for-getting-production-access.html#production-deploy-access)

 - [GOV.UK Production Admin][team-govuk-production-admin].
-  Grants admin access to GOV.UK repos, and [general admin access to staging and production](/manual/rules-for-getting-production-access.html#production-admin-access).
+  Grants admin access to GOV.UK repos, and [admin access to a number of other tools](/manual/rules-for-getting-production-access.html#production-admin-access).

 - [GOV.UK Content Designers][team-covuk-content-designers].
   This team allows the user to create a branch in a GOV.UK repository and open a pull request, but only a developer can merge the request.